liminalnetwork/sample/docs/src.doc_visibility.md

         defaults to "LN" for Liminal Network Final Mile Photos service test_output - if true, check the content of the output to verify that it is probably a PDF
+    output_path - where to write files, defaults to current path

 Fetches the images for the given PRO from Liminal Network as a PDF, saving to "{pro}_{which}.pdf" on the local filesystem.